 4.”
 The doctor did not return my calls.”

 If you scan through the reviews of many patients, you will notice a common reason for dissatisfaction is that patients did not have their questions answered.
 In a traditional practice, the time you spend with a physician is between 7-15 minutes.
 Many of your questions will remain unanswered.
 When you have questions and make a phone call to your physician’s office, you will not only wait on the phone for hours, but even if you leave a question to the front office, it may take days to get an answer.

 Why?
 Your message might never reach the physician, or the physician has too many tasks and patients to see, and they might forget.
-There is not enough staff to follow up on the patients phone calls or messages.
+There is insufficient staff to follow up on the patients’ phone calls or messages.

 5. “The cost of tests, imaging and treatments is hidden.”